 In most cases, an entity can be easily converted into an LLC by completing a document called a Conversion Certificate.
-In the event that you wish to convert to a Limited Investment Company, you will need to transfer all important information from your previous business to the name of your new institution such as tax identification number, tax permits and other business licenses.
+If you wish to convert to a Limited Investment Company, you will need to transfer all important information from your previous business to the name of your new institution such as tax identification number, tax permits, and other business licenses.

 Autofilings tax experts have put together a 3-piece resource pack designed specifically for business owners.
 Get our services at affordable prices.
 For converting LLC to c-corp get connected with us we have supreme services in bulk.
 Get connected today.